LLMs Can Understand Encrypted Prompt: Towards Privacy-Computing Friendly Transformers: Introduction

 \section{Introduction}

-Large language models (LLMs) have been the focus of significant research and development, driven by advances in artificial intelligence and the availability of large amounts of training data~\cite{Openai2023gpt4, Brown2020language}.
+Large language models (LLMs) attracted significant attentions, driven by advances in artificial intelligence and the availability of large amounts of training data~\cite{Openai2023gpt4, Brown2020language}.
 LLMs are trained on massive datasets of text and code, and can be used for a variety of tasks, including generating text, translating languages, writing different kinds of creative content, and answering questions in an informative way.

-The LLMs are usually provided as online inference services.
+Nowadays, LLMs are usually provided as online inference services.
 This, however, raises serious privacy concerns.
 On the one hand, the client's input (prompt, such as questions and requirements) must be submitted in plaintext to the service provider.
 In certain use cases, the prompt could contain sensitive information that the client would like to hide from the service provider.
-On the other hand, the LLMs hosted by the service providers are proprietary, so it is critical to ensure that an adversarial client cannot obtain the model parameters during inference.
+The growing concern for privacy, particularly in the age of Web3.0~\cite{liu2021make}, and the enactment of privacy protection laws such as the GDPR, necessitate that privacy be a top priority when offering online LLM services.
+On the other hand, the LLMs hosted by the service provider are proprietary, so it is critical to ensure that an adversarial client cannot obtain the model parameters during inference.

-The private inference paradigm of neural networks has recently emerged as a solution to the problem of using private data in model inference~\cite{Dowlin2016cryptonets, Juvekar2018gazelle, Liu2017minionn, Mishra2020delphi, Huang2022cheetah, Hao2022iron, Rathee2020cryptflow2}.
+The private inference paradigm of neural networks has recently emerged as a solution to the aforementioned problem~\cite{Dowlin2016cryptonets, Juvekar2018gazelle, Liu2017minionn, Mishra2020delphi, Huang2022cheetah, Hao2022iron, Rathee2020cryptflow2}.
 In this paradigm, the client submits an encrypted version of its input and works collaboratively with the service provider to obtain an encrypted inference result that can only be recovered by the client itself.
 The service provider cannot obtain any private information about the input.
 However, the efficiency of the private inference, especially on large neural networks, is extremely limited by the extensive use of Homomorphic Encryption (HE) and Secure Multiparty Computation (MPC) primitives on various expensive neural network operators.